kkauder/eic.github.io/_about/howto.md

 The content and order of top entries in the navigation bar as well as content and ordering of all items in all dropdown menus are defined in that file.

+If a menu entry in
+<a href="https://raw.githubusercontent.com/eic/eic.github.io/master/_data/menus.yml" target=_blank>_data/menus.yml</a>
-If a menu entry in *menu.yml* is an external link, there is no additional source code (i.e. markdown page content is not necessary).
-Examples are easy to spot in the file
+is an external link, there is no additional source code (i.e. markdown page content is not necessary).
+Examples are easy to spot in the menu definition file
 <a href="https://raw.githubusercontent.com/eic/eic.github.io/master/_data/menus.yml" target=_blank>_data/menus.yml</a>.

 Menu entry descriptions in *menu.yml* can also have optional attributes: